Kumbar Veerabhadrappa

-Veerabhadrappa Kumbar, popularly known by the pen name KumVee, is an Indian novelist, poet, story writer and critic in the Kannada-language.
+Veerabhadrappa Kumbar, (born 1 October 1953), popularly known by the pen name KumVee, is an Indian novelist, poet, story writer and critic in the Kannada language.
 He was awarded the Sahitya Akademi Award in 2007 for his work Aramane.

 Early life

-KumVee was born on 1 October 1953 in Kotturu, a town in Bellary District of Karnataka to Kumbar Halappa and Kotramma.
-KumVee's family members includes wife Annapoorna and sons Purarava (elder), Shalivahana and younger son Pravara.
+KumVee was born on 1 October 1953 in Kotturu, a town in the Bellary District of Karnataka, to Kumbar Halappa and Kotramma.
+KumVee's family includes his wife Annapoorna, and three sons: Purarava (the eldest), Shalivahana, and Pravara (the youngest).

 Career

 KumVee taught Kannada in many schools for 35 years in the neighboring state of Andhra Pradesh.
-After retirement he move to his native Kotturu with his family.
+After retirement, he moved back to his native Kotturu with his family.

-Writing Style
+Writing style

-He uses the local Ballary dialet of Kannada in his writings to convey the sensitivities of the life he experienced.
+He uses the local Ballary dialect of Kannada in his writings to convey the sensitivities of the life he has experienced.
 This is the main strength of KumVee's writing.